Writing From The Inside Out 2026 Week 28 Prompts

 My Thoughts

 D. H. Lawrence crafted his creed after reading Benjamin Franklin's 13 virtues, which Franklin formulated when 20 years old and used as guiding principles to live a good and moral life.
-Lawrence, like Franklin, was keen to the contradictions and complexities of heart and soul that we must navigate throughout our lives.
-A line Franklin wrote was of particular inspiration for Lawrence in composing his own poetic creed: “the soul has many motions, many gods come and go.”
-How are we to know ourselves when we are host to a multitude, when we are composed of multiple intelligences operating independently, when we are so often unaware of our deeper fears and desires?
+A line in Franklin’s autobiography—Here is my Creed.
+I believe in one God, Creator of the Universe—inspired Lawrence to compose his own poetic creed against Franklin’s certitude.
+Lawrence was keen to the contradictions and complexities of heart and soul that we must navigate throughout our lives.
+How are we to know ourselves when we host a multitude, when we are composed of multiple intelligences operating independently, when we are so often unaware of our own deeper fears and desires?
 One way of thinking about these volitional forces operating outside or beyond our conscious control is to consider them as (little “g”) “gods.”
-Lawrence’s poem, My Creed, expresses this idea beautifully and describes the kind of relationship we might have to the all unknown parts of ourselves as gods that come and go.
+Lawrence’s poem, My Creed, expresses this idea beautifully and describes the kind of relationship we might have to the unknown parts of ourselves, parts that often have their own agendas, as gods that come and go.

-How we deal with the forces imposed on us both from within and without is even more critical in the dawn of artificial intelligence—AI.
+How we deal with the forces both within and without is even more critical in the dawn of artificial intelligence—AI.
 So, lately I've been exploring a different kind of AI – Authentic Intelligence.
-The word authentic comes from the Greek origins meaning original or genuine and specifically to act on one's own authority.
+The word authentic comes from the Greek origins meaning to act genuinely or to act on one's own authority.
 Authentic Intelligence is a kind of intelligence that allows us to act in a way that is true to ourselves as a whole.
-To do so, we must sometimes navigate inevitable conflicts between our head and our heat, between the needs and desires of ourselves and the needs and desires of others; between safety and risk, between fight and flow, between living in the present and building for tomorrow.
-These are rarely easy matters and often serve as the grindstone against which we come to know who we are and sharpen ourselves.
-These are the times when the gods within and around us come with their demands.
-We must learn to receive them, honor them, pay tribute when necessary, and then to let them go.
+To do so, we must sometimes navigate inevitable conflicts between our head and our heart, between our own needs and desires and the needs and desires of others; between safety and risk, etc. These are rarely easy matters and often serve as the grindstone against which we sharpen ourselves.
+What do we do when the gods within and around us come with their demands?
+Lawrence’s Creed suggests we must learn to receive them, to honor them, to pay tribute when necessary, to let them go and then, as best we can, to act genuinely in a way that is true to ourselves as a whole.

 Prompt Ideas